 On January 29, 2010, in conjunction with an acquisition of certain patent assets, the Company issued a full recourse, secured promissory note in the amount of \$3.0 million due January 30, 2011.
-The note bears interest of 10% per annum.
+The note bore interest of 10% per annum.
 Upon the execution of a subscription agreement by any of certain named companies, the Company was required to make a prepayment in the amount defined in the agreement.
 Such prepayments were to be applied first, to any costs and expenses, second, to accrued interest and third, to principal.
-There was no amount outstanding under this note at December 31, 2010.
-The acquired patent assets are pledged as security for the note.
+The acquired patent assets were pledged as security for the note.
+As of December 31, 2010, the note had been fully discharged and the associated security agreement terminated under its terms.

 On January 27, 2010, the Company entered into a loan agreement with a client in order to partially finance the acquisition of certain patent assets from a third party.
 Under the terms of the agreement, the Company issued a promissory note payable in the amount of \$2.0 million.
-The note bears interest of 0.57% per annum.
-The interest and the principal is payable in its entirety on the maturity date of April 1, 2011.
+The note bore interest of 0.57% per annum.
+The interest and the principal was payable in its entirety on the maturity date of April 1, 2011.
 The principal balance was recorded at fair value.
-The remaining principal due at December 31, 2010 was \$2.0 million.
+The outstanding principal balance at December 31, 2010 was \$2.0 million.
+The Company repaid the note in April 2011 (unaudited).

 On November 2, 2009, the Company entered into a loan agreement with a client in order to finance the purchase of certain patent assets from a third party.
 Under the terms of the agreement, the Company issued a promissory note payable in the amount of \$1.4 million.
-The principal balance was recorded at fair value and bears interest of 0.71% per annum.
-The interest is payable in annual installments and the principal is payable in its entirety on the maturity date of January 30, 2011.
-The note is non-recourse to the Company and is secured by the purchased patent assets.
+The principal balance was recorded at fair value and bore interest of 0.71% per annum.
+The interest was payable in annual installments and the principal was payable in its entirety on the maturity date of January 30, 2011.
+The note was non-recourse to the Company and was secured by the purchased patent assets.
 The outstanding principal due at December 31, 2009 was \$1.4 million.
 In November 2010, a portion of the outstanding balance was forgiven in connection with the decision to sell the related patent assets.
 The gain on the forgiveness of such debt is presented as an offset against the loss on the sale of the related assets.
 The outstanding principal due at December 31, 2010 was \$80,000.
+The remaining principal balance of \$80,000 was paid in full in January 2011 (unaudited).

 On October 7, 2008, the Company entered into a patent rights purchase and assignment agreement to purchase patent assets for a total of \$15.0 million.
 Under the terms of the agreement, the Company paid \$1.5 million in cash and issued a promissory note in the amount of \$13.5 million bearing interest of 10% per annum and payable in quarterly installments over a three-year period ending October 7, 2011.
 The principal balance was recorded at fair value.
 The remaining principal due was \$7.9 million and \$3.4 million at December 31, 2009 and 2010, respectively.
-The Company's membership interest in its wholly-owned subsidiary that purchased the patent assets is pledged as collateral against the note.
+The Company's membership interest in its wholly-owned subsidiary that purchased the patent assets was pledged as collateral against the note.
+The Company repaid the note in full in June 2011 (unaudited).